Skip to content

 Glas-charn — common questions

-How hard is Glas-charn?
+How prominent is Glas-charn?

-Where do I park for Glas-charn?
+Where should I park to climb Glas-charn?

 The standard good-weather months for Glas-charn are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.